ElHakikAmina/monty/README.md

 pall$
 julien@ubuntu:~/monty$
 ```
-Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account:
+Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcodeV2 or its required argument is not taken into account:
 ```
 julien@ubuntu:~/monty$ cat -e bytecodes/001.m
 push 0 Push 0 onto the stack$